WHAT I SEE WΗΕΝ THE STREET WALKS OVER ME

 AFTERIMAGES

-by Jurriaan Benschop [Writer & Curator/ Text from "Afterimages" catalogue, May '22]
+by Jurriaan Benschop [Writer & Curator/ Text from the solo show catalogue, May '22]

 “I start with a general idea: a light source, some color, an atmosphere, and an idea of shape.
 Then Ι leave it